taichi-dev/soft2d-for-unity/Docs/English/Collider.md

 # Collider
-> Unless specifically stated, the term collider in this document refers to the collider within Soft2D, not the Unity built-in collider.
+> Unless specifically stated, the term 'collider' in this document refers to the collider within Soft2D, not the Unity built-in collider.

 A collider is an obstacle that blocks the movement of bodies.
 In the code, it corresponds to the `ECollider` type.